 *To see any of the scopes' product info (price, user ratings, etc.) on Amazon.com, just click on the image to go to the product page*

-Before we dive into looking at which scope is the best scope for ruger 10 22 rifles, let's first figure out what exactly we are working with.
+Before we dive into looking at which scope is the ultimate scope for ruger 10 22 rifles, let's first figure out what exactly we are working with.

 The name of the rifle basically describes the rifle, as the 22/10 refers to the caliber and round capacity of the rifle.
 The Ruger 10/22 is a .22LR semi-automatic rimfire rifle and has a removable 10 round rotary magazine which allows the magazine to fit flush with the bottom of the stock (higher capacity magazines are also available).
 There are a couple of variations of the rifle, which include: